Back for Good (song)

-"Back for Good" is a song by English band Take That from their album Nobody Else (1995).
-A ballad, "Back for Good" was written by lead singer Gary Barlow and released on 27 March 1995.
-The song hit number one in 31 countries, including the UK.
+"Back for Good" is a song by English boy band Take That from their album Nobody Else (1995).
+"Back for Good" was written by lead singer Gary Barlow and released on 27 March 1995.
+The ballad topped charts in 31 countries, including the UK.
 At the 1996 Brit Awards, "Back for Good" won the Brit Award for British Single of the Year and Best Single at the 1995 Smash Hits Awards.

 Background

 "Back for Good" is a "triumphant ballad...ruminating on life, love, and second chances".
 It was written by Gary Barlow (who also sang lead vocals) and engineered by keyboard player Phil Coxon of OMD.
 Barlow has said that he wrote the song in fifteen minutes.
 It was unveiled at the 1995 BRIT Awards, and there was such demand for the song that its release date was brought forward.
 "Back for Good" was made available to the media an unprecedented six weeks before release.

 Just prior to the release of "Back for Good", the group had done a photo shoot for Vogue Italia with designer Gianni Versace.
 The clothing range given to the band by Versace is featured on the single cover.